leenoah1/fiddle/README.md

 # fiddle

 JSFiddle.com has a nice collaborative mode, but it's the most difficult to configure for loading gists.
 The files in this repo have been set up to load automatically in JSFiddle.
-To open the repo in JSFIddle, click:
+For example, to open the repo in JSFIddle, click:

 <http://jsfiddle.net/gh/get/library/pure/umbcvis/fiddle/tree/master/>

-The files used by JSFiddle:
+The files from this repo loaded to create this fiddle:

 * demo.html (html without boilerplate tags: doctype, html, meta, etc.)
 * demo.css (CSS only)